Sixth Grade BandDear Parents and Students,

 Attend one SGI (small group instruction) a week or take one private lesson a week on their own, with a private instructor.
-50% of the student’s grade is based on SGI attendance or private lesson attendance.
+40% of the student’s grade is based on SGI or private lesson progress.

-The SGI, (small group instruction-lasts approximately 15 minutes) or private lesson is the only instruction your son/daughter will receive that will teach them the necessary skills to be successful in band.
+The SGI (small group instruction-lasts 20 minutes) or private lesson is the only instruction your son/daughter will receive that will teach them the necessary skills to be successful in band.
 In band we are teaching ensemble skills, not individual instrument technique.
-SGI lessons meet during one lunch/recess period per week and will be set up the first week of school.
-If your son/daughter wishes to take private lessons with a teacher outside of the school day they can skip the SGI provided in school.
-Private lessons are taken outside of school, and allow students to have one-on-one instruction with a teacher who is an expert musician on their particular instrument.
+SGI lessons meet during half of one iLab period per week.
+All students who are not taking private lessons are required to attend the SGI every week.
+Private lessons last for 30 minutes, are taken after school, and allow students to have one-on-one instruction with a teacher who is an expert musician on their particular instrument.
 The individual attention and instruction with a professional is extremely beneficial to the growth and development of the student musician.

-Students in private lessons must return a proof of lesson form.
-This form is available from the students band teacher.
-Every quarter students will be required to hand in a private lesson evaluation form filled out by their private teacher at the end of each term.
+Students in private lessons will be required to complete a private lesson evaluation form filled out by their private teacher at the end of each term.
 Students will receive an incomplete grade until the form is turned in.
-A list of recommended professional and high school private teachers will be handed out the first day of class.
+A list of recommended professional and high school private teachers will be handed out on the first day of class.

-1. Bring their instrument, music, and Essential Elements 2000 book to every band rehearsal.
-Students will not be able to participate in rehearsal if they forget their instrument.
+1. Bring their instrument, music, pencil, and Essential Elements 2000 book to every band rehearsal.
+It will be difficult for students to participate in rehearsal if they forget their instrument.
 Percussionists must have a bell and snare drum to practice on at home and must bring their sticks/mallets in a stick bag.

 2. Attend night concerts and performances.
 Students who are absent from a performance for any reason shall be required to submit a missed concert assignment.

 3. Practice!!
 Students should be practicing a minimum of 30 minutes per day, 3-4 times a week.
-Practice records are checked at every SGI lesson.
-Practice is also monitored through student’s progress on various auditions during the year.
+Practice is monitored by the lesson teachers and the student’s progress on various auditions during the year.

 *Arrive to class on time!!